-2.3 Regulatory Framework
+2.2 Regulatory Framework

 In 2009, the Government of Ontario passed the Green Energy and Green Economy Act as a method of integrating more renewable energy into the Province's power grid and increasing energy conservation and sustainability (Government of Ontario, 2009; MOE, 2009).
 O.Reg.
 359/09 of the Environmental Protection Act (EPA) defines the requirements for a proposed Renewable Energy project to achieve Renewable Energy Approval (REA).
 The Regulation integrates requirements under the Environmental Assessment Act within a new regulation under the EPA.
-This Report was undertaken in order to meet the REA requirements as outlined in Ontario Regulation 359/09, which is part of the EPA.
+This Built Heritage and Cultural Landscape Study for the proposed Goshen Wind Energy Centre was undertaken in order to meet the REA requirements as outlined in Ontario Regulation 359/09, which is part of the EPA.

-This assessment addresses built heritage and cultural heritage landscape resources as required by O.Reg.
-359/09 under part V.0.1 of the Environmental Assessment Act; the Provincial Policy Statement; and O.Reg.
-9/06 under the Ontario Heritage Act.
+This assessment addresses built heritage and cultural heritage landscape resources as required by Reg.
+359/09 under part V.0.1 of the Environmental Assessment Act, the Provincial Policy Statement; Ontario Regulation 9/06 under the Ontario Heritage Act; the County of Huron Official Plan; and the associated Official Plan from involved municipalities.
 Following are the specific sections of these documents that pertain to cultural heritage.

-2.3.1 Ontario Regulation 359/09
+2.2.1 Ontario Regulation 359/09

-Under O.Reg.
+Under Reg.
 359/09, a heritage resource